Bull Cross, The Frith and Juniper Hill: History

 The name 'Frith' is Saxon for a wooded enclosure.
 The wood has probably been managed as mixed wood-pasture and beech coppice since those times.
 The current high forest aspect originates from beech seed which was planted after the Napoleonic Wars.
 The beechwood successful regeneration, and its rich flora and fauna, provide a good example of ancient woodland in the Cotswold area.

 An 'Arcadian' retreat was created in Frith Wood in the mid-1700s by Benjamin Hyett of Painswick House.
 This is called 'Pan's Lodge' being dedicated to Pan, god of wine, the pursuit of pleasure.

 A painting by Thomas Robins of 1757 shows a small house overlooking the 'Panswyck' valley.
 This is surrounded by 'elegant' woodland walks and a plantation.
 Frith Wood was 'renamed' at the time to Coldbourn Grove.
 The site had disappeared by the 1820s and only a mound is left.
 Some of the garden plants remain growing in the woodland.
-There is a small old quarry in Frith Wood which was probably used for enclosures walls and even for building Pan's Lodge.
+There is a small old quarry in Frith Wood which was probably used for enclosure walls and even for building Pan's Lodge.

 The old road from Birdlip to Stroud passed through Frith Wood Common until the turnpike (now the B4070) was opened in the 18th century.